Viper Documentation

 On Solana

 Each EVM chain stores one slippage value, applied to both buys and sells.
 Sells often need higher slippage than buys on low-liquidity tokens, so set the value with the riskier direction in mind.
-Configure via /settings → Base / BSC / Ethereum.
+Configure via /settings → Base / BSC / Ethereum / Hyperliquid.

 Stablecoin Swaps